tomwolfe/metamorphic-core/COMPETITIVE_LANDSCAPE.md

     *   **Action for Phase 1.6:** Focused on the robustness, error handling, and logging within the `WorkflowDriver` and the new automation tasks.
 Ensured the automated validation steps captured results accurately. **(Related to all Phase 1.6 tasks - ensured robust implementation and comprehensive testing (`task_1_6g`)).**

 3.  **Prepared for Enhanced Agent Integration (Phase 2.2 and beyond):**
-    *   **Insight:** While Phase 1.6 focused on *automating the execution* of current agents (like basic TestGen and CodeReview), the framework was designed to easily integrate the *enhanced* agents planned for Phase 2.2.